Volunteer in an animal shelter in Hua Hin and improve the lives of stray dogs living on the grounds of a famous Buddhist temple.

 If the student’s mental health issue has been resolved (post-medication) for over 2 years, we will ask for a note from his/her relevant practitioner (psychologist, therapist, psychiatrist, etc) as part of the application process.

 What’s the weather like?

-Thailand is tropical and the weather is hot and humid for most of the year.
+Thailand is tropical, and the weather is hot and humid for most of the year.
 They do have a rainy season, but the time of the year varies by area.
 In the south and west, the rainy season is from April to October.
 In the west and north, the rain falls between September and December.

-How do I get a visa?
+How does my child get a visa?